KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-MusicButler by jrettsch](https://github.com/jrettsch/MMM-MusicButler)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
+2. Recommendation: Found `require("fetch")` in file `MMM-MusicButlerFetcher.js`: Replace it with built-in fetch.

 ### [MMM-MusicOnDemand by ptrk95](https://github.com/ptrk95/MMM-MusicOnDemand)